enthusiasticgeek/esp32_wroom_wifiap_stepper_webserver/README.md

 4. Open a web browser on a cell phone/tablet and navigate to IP address 192.168.4.1 in the address bar.
 5. Enter the steps and set them with button click on 'submit'.
 6. Enter the delay in microsecs between pulses and set them with button click on 'submit'.
-7. Click on one of the buttons 'Clockwise(CW)' or 'CounterClockwise(CCW)' to rotate the stepper as necessary.
+7. Click on one of the buttons 'Clockwise(CW)' or 'CounterClockwise(CCW)' to rotate the stepper as necessary (separate for motor 1 and motor 2 for _xy.ino) .

 ## Usage for Serial Control:

+#### Update 1: Append _X or _Y to the following commands if using code ending with suffix _xy.ino. e.g. CW_X or CW_Y instead of CW, microsecs_X or microsecs_Y instead of microsecs, etc.

 Baud is set to 115200n1